MedicBehindYou/auto_kyanite/README.md

 ## Known Issues

 - If you are seeing "OS Error" in your runs, check if you have anything other than the folders Kyanite generates in your /App/Download mount as that breaks Kyanite itself.
+For ease of use, I reccomend doing individual mappings for sites.

 - If you update your image, you may need to manually update your config.ini file as Docker will respect your version over the one it has.